-Selection and admission of applicants from the AHA waiting list, including any AHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the AHA waiting list (Chapter 4);

-- Issuing or denying vouchers, including AHA policy governing the voucher term and any extensions or suspensions of the voucher term.
+- Selection and admission of applicants from the AHA waiting list, including any AHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the AHA waiting list (Chapter 4); - Issuing or denying vouchers, including AHA policy governing the voucher term and any extensions or suspensions of the voucher term.
 'Suspension' means stopping the clock on the term of a family's voucher after the family submits a request for approval of the tenancy.
-If the AHA decides to allow extensions or suspensions of the voucher term, the AHA administrative plan must describe how the AHA determines whether to grant extensions or suspensions, and how the AHA determines the length of any extension or suspension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the AHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4); - Occupancy policies, including definition of what group of persons may qualify as a 'family'; definition of when a family is considered to be 'continuously assisted'; standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 982.553 (Chapters 3 and 12); - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 15); - Informal hearing procedures for participants (Chapter 15); - The process for establishing and revising voucher payment standards (Chapter 15); - The method of determining that rent to owner is a reasonable rent (initially and during the term of a HAP contract) (Chapter 8); - Special policies concerning special housing types in the program (e.g., use of shared housing) (Chapter 15); - Policies concerning payment by a family to the AHA of amounts the family owes the AHA (Chapter 15); - Interim redeterminations of family income and composition (Chapter 11); - Restrictions, if any, on the number of moves by a participant family (Chapter 10); - Approval by the board of commissioners or other authorized officials to charge the administrative fee reserve (Chapter 15); - Procedural guidelines and performance standards for conducting required Housing Quality Standardsinspections (Chapter 8); and - AHA screening of applicants for family behavior or suitability for tenancy (Chapter 3).
+If the AHA decides to allow extensions or suspensions of the voucher term, the AHA administrative plan must describe how the AHA determines whether to grant extensions or suspensions, and how the AHA determines the length of any extension or suspension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the AHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4); - · Occupancy policies, including: - Definition of what group of persons may qualify as a 'family'; - Definition of when a family is considered to be 'continuously assisted'; - Standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 24 CFR 982.553 or other factors in accordance with 24 CFR 982.552, 24 CFR 982.554, and 24 CFR 982.555; and - Policies concerning residency by a foster child, foster adult, or live-in aide, including defining when AHA consent for occupancy by a foster child, foster adult, or live-in aide must be given or may be denied (Chapters 3 and 12). - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 15); - Informal hearing procedures for participants (Chapter 15); - Payment standard policies, including: - The process for establishing and revising voucher payment standards, including whether the AHA has voluntarily adopted the use of Small Area Fair Market Rents (SAFMRs); - A description of how the AHA will administer decreases in the payment standard amount for a family continuing to reside in a unit for which the family is receiving assistance (see 24 CFR 982.505(c)(3)); and - If the AHA establishes different payment standard amounts for designated areas within its jurisdiction, including exception areas, the criteria used to